ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ground level prediction.
 Soil temperature is interpolated between the surface layer and the air temperature at 1 m depth which equals the mean annual temperature.
-The moduel also provides a constant vertical profile of atmospheric pressure and
+The model also provides a constant vertical profile of atmospheric pressure and
 $\ce{CO_{2}}$.
-Soil moisture and surface runoff are calculated with a simple bucket model based on {cite}`davis_simple_2017`; vertical flow is currently not implemented.
+Soil moisture and surface runoff are calculated with a simple bucket model based on {cite}`davis_simple_2017`; vertical flow and horizontal from between grid cells are currently not implemented.

 ### Process-based abiotic model